List of Saw characters: Pete

 In Saw II, SWAT member Pete is with the SWAT team during the raid on Wilson Steel.
-He has his shins broken by a trap staircase and is then carried away by other SWAT officers.
+As he and two other officers climb a caged staircase, one stair shoots forward and breaks his shins.
+The impact causes him to fall backward and into the other two officers, who are fatally electrocuted when they fall against the now-electrified cage.
 After the raid on Wilson Steel, Pete recovers from his injuries and returns in Saw III at the scene of a Jigsaw trap.
 Pete is then seen in Saw IV, at the scene of Alison Kerry's death.